Billie Eilish thought she'd always have a soft voice. Singing lessons changed that

 For Finneas, making music with his younger sister meant he always had a "guinea pig" available: "I was an amateur producer trying my best to record anyone.
 Billie, as a 13 year old who'd basically never sung into a microphone at all, obliged.
 And it was kind of a good match," he says.

 Finneas produces his own music, and he also produced and co-wrote the songs on Billie's latest album, Hit Me Hard and Soft, which is up for six Grammys.
+Billie has also been nominated for a Grammy for the single "Guess," with Charli XCX.
 Nearly a decade into their collaboration, with seven top-10 hits, several Grammys and two Oscars, Billie and Finneas are still partners, finding new ways of pushing and supporting each other.

 Interview highlights